section-engineering-education/engineering-education/articles/spring-data/index.md

 ### Java Persistence API (JPA)
 JPA is a set of standards that defines how Java objects are represented in a database.
-JPA provides a set of annotations and interfaces that makes it possible to configure java objects and map them to relational database tables.
+JPA provides a set of annotations and interfaces that makes it possible to configure and map java objects to relational database tables.
 Relationships between Java objects are provided through annotations (one-to-one, one-to-many, many-to-one, many-to-many).
 The implementations of the JPA specifications are provided by the object-relational mapping tools (ORM) like [Hibernate](https://hibernate.org/).
-JPA makes it easier to switch from one ORM tool to another without refactoring code since it abstracts away the complexities involved with various ORM tools.
+JPA makes it easier to switch from one ORM tool to another without refactoring code since it abstracts the complexities involved with various ORM tools.
 JPA falls between the ORM and the application layer.
 In this tutorial, we will be modeling a `Recipe` application using Spring Data and JPA.
 The entity-relationship diagram for our application is shown below.

 ![Entity Diagram](/engineering-education/spring-data/relationship.png)